PSLV-C53

 The PSLV-C53 is the 55th mission of the Polar Satellite Launch Vehicle (PSLV) and 15th mission using PSLV-Core Alone variant.
-PSLV-C53 is the second dedicated commercial mission of NSIL.
+PSLV-C53 is the second commercial mission of NSIL.

 Details

 The PSLV-C53 will be launched in its Core Alone configuration from the Second Launch Pad of the Satish Dhawan Space Centre in Sriharikota, Andhra Pradesh, India.
 It will carry three primary payloads DS-EO, NeuSAR and SCOOB-1.

 DS-EO satellite (365 kg) is an Electro-Optic, multi-spectral satellite with 0.5 m resolution imaging capability for Defence Science and Technology Agency, Singapore.
-NeuSAR (155 kg) is first Singaporean small commercial satellite with a SAR payload, which is capable of imaging in day and night and under all weather conditions.
-SCOOB-I satellite (2.8 kg) is the first satellite in the Student Satellite Series (S-I) student training program by Satellite Research Centre (SaRC) at Singapore's NTU School of Electrical and Electronic Engineering.
+NeuSAR (155 kg) is first Singaporean small commercial satellite with a SAR payload.